Inspire The Next Generation

 Manufacturing roles give young people the chance to design and build real things, whether it’s self-driving cars, lifesaving drugs or new ways to create green energy.
 You get the satisfaction of seeing your work impact people and society.

 And the demand is enormous.
 Manufacturing companies are yearning for new talent.
-Modern manufacturing will generate 4.6 million skilled jobs in the next decade.
+Modern manufacturing will generate 4.6 million high-skilled jobs in the next decade.

 Q: What kind of opportunities and roles are out there?

 Lots—and these go far beyond the shop floor.
 In modern manufacturing, you’ll find people in the design studio, laboratory, workshop and office as well as across different industries, whether that’s aerospace, biopharmaceuticals, computing, automakers or energy.

 What makes modern manufacturing different is the chance to create and make—and that means lots of different roles and jobs.